 Is fatigue a side effect of Victoza?

-Fatigue may also be a sign of kidney problems, which may occur rarely in people using Victoza.
+Fatigue may also be a sign of kidney problems.
+Such problems may occur in people using Victoza, though this is rare.

 If you’re feeling more tired than usual during Victoza treatment, talk with your doctor.
 They may recommend blood tests to check your blood sugar level and your kidney function.
 They may also be able to recommend ways to increase your energy level.